Charlotte of Mecklenburg-Strelitz

-Charlotte of Mecklenburg-Strelitz (Sophia Charlotte; 19 May 1744 – 17 November 1818) was Queen of Great Britain and of Ireland as the wife of King George III from their marriage on 8 September 1761 until her death in 1818.
-Both kingdoms were in a personal union under George until the Acts of Union 1800 merged them on 1 January 1801.
-Charlotte then became Queen of the United Kingdom of Great Britain and Ireland.
-As George's wife, she was also Electress of Hanover until becoming Queen of Hanover on 12 October 1814, when the electorate became a kingdom.
-Charlotte was Britain's longest-serving queen consort.
+Charlotte of Mecklenburg-Strelitz (Sophia Charlotte; 19 May 1744 – 17 November 1818) was Queen of Great Britain and Ireland as the wife of King George III from their marriage on 8 September 1761 until her death in 1818.
+The Acts of Union 1800 unified Great Britain and Ireland into the United Kingdom of Great Britain and Ireland.
+As George's wife, she was also Electress of Hanover until becoming Queen of Hanover on 12 October 1814.
+Charlotte was Britain's longest-serving queen consort, serving for 57 years and 70 days.

-Charlotte was born into the royal family of Mecklenburg-Strelitz, a duchy in northern Germany.
+Charlotte was born into the ruling family of Mecklenburg-Strelitz, a duchy in northern Germany.
 In 1760, the young and unmarried George III inherited the British throne.
-As Charlotte was a minor German princess with no interest in politics, George considered her a suitable consort, and they married in 1761.
+As Charlotte was a minor German princess with no interest in politics, the King considered her a suitable consort, and they married in 1761.
 The marriage lasted 57 years and produced 15 children, 13 of whom survived to adulthood.
-They included two future British monarchs, George IV and William IV; as well as Charlotte, Princess Royal, who became Queen of Württemberg; Prince Edward, the father of Queen Victoria; Prince Adolphus, grandfather of the British queen consort Mary of Teck; and Prince Ernest Augustus, who became King of Hanover.
+They included two future British monarchs, George IV and William IV; as well as Charlotte, Princess Royal, who became Queen of Württemberg; and Prince Ernest Augustus, who became King of Hanover.

 Charlotte was a patron of the arts and an amateur botanist who helped expand Kew Gardens.
-She introduced the Christmas tree to Britain, after decorating one for a Christmas party for children from Windsor in 1800.
+She introduced the Christmas tree to Britain, decorating one for a Christmas party for children of Windsor in 1800.
 She was distressed by her husband's bouts of physical and mental illness, which became permanent in later life.
-She maintained a close relationship with Queen Marie Antoinette of France, and the French Revolution likely enhanced the emotional strain felt by Charlotte.
-Her eldest son, George, was appointed as prince regent in 1811 due to the increasing severity of the King's illness.
-Charlotte died in November 1818 with her son George at her side.
-Charlotte's husband, who was probably unaware of her death, died a little over a year later.
+Charlotte was deeply shocked by the events of the French Revolution and of the ensuing Napoleonic Wars, which threatened the safety and sovereignty of her homeland.
+Her eldest son, George, was appointed prince regent in 1811 due to the increasing severity of the King's illness.
+Charlotte died at Kew Palace in November 1818, with several of her children at her side.
+George III died a little over a year later, probably unaware of his wife's death.

 Early life

-Sophia Charlotte was born on 19 May 1744.
+Charlotte was born on 19 May 1744.
 She was the youngest daughter of Duke Charles Louis Frederick of Mecklenburg, Prince of Mirow (1708–1752), and his wife Princess Elisabeth Albertine of Saxe-Hildburghausen (1713–1761).
 Mecklenburg-Strelitz was a small north-German duchy in the Holy Roman Empire.